Storidge/docker-stacks/README.md

-# docker-stacks
+# Docker example stacks
-Example docker stacks to use with CIO (container I/O)
+This repository contains a list of example stacks to use with Storidge's CIO (container I/O) software.